-There was no reservation for Eligible NRI Bidders, AIFs, FPIs and FVCIs.
-All Bidders were treated on the same basis with other categories for the purpose of allocation.
+There is no reservation for Eligible NRI Bidders, AIFs, FPIs and FVCIs.
+All Bidders will be treated on the same basis with other categories for the purpose of allocation.

-All non-resident investors were informed that refunds, dividends and other distributions, if any, are payable in Indian Rupees only and net of bank charges and commission.
+All non-resident investors should note that refunds, dividends and other distributions, if any, will be payable in Indian Rupees only and net of bank charges and commission.